albrow/zoom/CONTRIBUTING.md

 3. Make your changes in the feature branch.
 4. Run the tests to make sure that they still pass.
 Updated the tests if needed.
 5. Submit a pull request to merge your feature branch into the **develop** branch.
 Please do not request to merge directly into master.

+### Third-Party Dependencies

+Zoom uses [Glide](https://github.com/Masterminds/glide) to manage dependencies.
+If you update or add any new dependencies, make sure you edit glide.yaml appropriately.
+All dependencies should be locked to a specific version in glide.yaml.

+1. If the project supports semantic versioning and the current version is greater than or equal to 1.0, the version should be pinned to the current major version.
+E.g., `version: 2.x`.
+2. If the project supports semantic versioning and the current version is less than 1.0, the version should be pinned to the latest patch.
+E.g., `version: 0.4.2`.
+3. If the project does not support semantic versioning, then the version should be pinned to the latest commit hash.
+E.g.,
+   `ref: 2b2c4ccb8692bb9d0ac6411c1fe47bb04be0ee05`.